front-end-intermediate/session-9-react-firebase-routing/readme.md

 Test with `http://localhost:3000/detail/foo`.

-Edit the Pirate component to include links.
+Edit the Pirate component to use links.

+`import { Link } from 'react-router-dom';`

-Make `Link` available to the component, create a `linkUrl` variable and use it to create a `link` on the name property.
+Create a `linkUrl` variable and use it to create a `link` on the name property.

 `Pirate.js`: